marvinvanaalst/svelte-image-reference/README.md

-# Pico Svelte
+# Svelte image reference

-Trying out how to design a minimal set of components using a PicoCSS-style approach.
+Trying out different versions of how to use static images in a github pages deployed website.

 ```bash
 npm install